jacobjoaquin/protoblock/app/README.md

 ## A Brief History

-Invisillations is a synthesis of a lifetime of conceptual, creative, and technical experience.
+*Invisillations* is a synthesis of a lifetime of conceptual, creative, and technical experience.

-I was introduced to Csound, a code-based computer music language, by Professor Dr. Richard Boulanger.
+I was introduced to Csound, a code-based computer music language, by [Dr. Richard Boulanger](https://en.wikipedia.org/wiki/Richard_Boulanger).
 This is where I learned sound generators, filters, digital signal processing, and to compose generative soundscapes.

-Implications of data communications became part of my creative thinking when I was mentored by Max V. Mathews, who invented the digital oscillator at Bell Laboratories in the 1950s.
+Implications of data communications became part of my creative thinking when I was mentored by [Max V. Mathews](https://en.wikipedia.org/wiki/Max_Mathews), who invented the digital oscillator at Bell Laboratories in the 1950s.

-In early January 2022, I received a phone call from Leo Villareal, during which he recommended that I learn ThreeJS.
+In early January 2022, I received a phone call from [Leo Villareal](http://villareal.net/), during which he recommended that I learn ThreeJS.
 This was the missing piece I needed to create Invisillations.